 The Compensation Committee is responsible for discharging the Board's duties in executive compensation matters and for administering the Company's annual incentive and equity-based plans.
 This includes oversight of the total compensation programs of the Company's CEO and other executive officers, including our NEOs.
-The Compensation Committee reviews all compensation components and performance for the Company's Chief Executive Officer and other executive officers, including base salary, annual shortterm incentives, long-term incentives (equity), benefits and other perquisites.
-In addition to reviewing competitive market values, the Compensation Committee examines the total compensation mix. pay-for-performance relationship and alignment with our compensation philosophy.
+The Compensation Committee reviews all compensation components and performance for the Company's Chief Executive Officer and other executive officers, including base salary, annual short-term incentives, long-term incentives (equity), benefits and other perquisites.
+In addition to reviewing competitive market values, the Compensation Committee examines the total compensation mix, pay-for-performance relationship and alignment with our compensation philosophy.
 The Committee also reviews the employment agreements for our NEOs.
-As the Committee makes decisions regarding the Chief Executive Officer and other executive officers' compensation, input and data from management and outside advisors are provided for external reference and perspective.
-While the Chief Executive Officer makes recommendations on other executive officers' compensation, the Committee is ultimately responsible for approving compensation for all executive officers.
+As the Committee makes decisions regarding the Chief Executive Officer and other executive Officer makes recommendations on other executive officers' compensation, input and data from management and outside advisors are provided for external reference and perspective.
+While the Chief Executive Officer makes recommendations on other executive officers' compensation for all executive officers.
 The Committee meets regularly in executive session without management.